Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 Given the variety of software embodiments, what is mentioned is often larger system or devices including software.
 It is thus important to decide in context to which part the authors are referring to, and if the statement refers to the software part of the device.

-This is however less an issue for software sharing (the software here is part of a commercial product, not really produced by researchers and described in a research publication), and it is more relevant to research software citation.
+This is however less an issue for software sharing (software here is part of a commercial product, not really produced by researchers and described in a research publication), and it is more relevant to research software citation.

-- **Software components** of a more complete infrastructure: a reference is made to a general infrastructure, including some software components.
+- **Software components** of a more complete infrastructure: A reference is made to a general infrastructure, including some software components.
 For example in [10.20955/r.2018.1-16](http://herosolutions.com.pk/breera/foundation/images/whitepaper.pdf) "Bitcoin wallet".

 - Reference to a **programming languages**.
 For example: